mojaloop/pisp-project/docs/identifiers.md

 Q: Why can't the association between a PISP and DFSP Account be stored either with the DFSP or PISP?
 For example, the DFSP could give an account number to the PISP to store.
 Or the opposite, the PISP could generate their own association ID to give to the DFSP to be able to identify the sending account.
 A: A few reasons:
   - There is no standard for accounts defined in Mojaloop.
-For the DFSP to give an 'account number' to the PISP, this would need to be defined, and would make the solution less generalizable accross a myriad of DFSPs
+For the DFSP to give an 'account number' to the PISP, this would need to be defined, and would make the solution less generalizable across a myriad of DFSPs
   - Even if we did have a standard for 'account number' the DFSP could share the a PISP, do we really want to ask the DFSP to disclose this information?
 In some instances it might be ok from a security perspective, but once again, that is heavily dependent on the DFSP's own implementations, which we don't want to get involved with.
   - The PISP could create an identifier and ask the DFSP to store this for them, but it seems to me that PISPs should be "read only" from DFSPs, and asking DFSPs to store a value on behalf of the PISPs would break the existing convention we have.
     > Could someone please add to this answer?
 Or let me know if it even makes sense?
 I'm sure there's other reasons we don't want to do this.